I want my daughter to grow up knowing her worth is much more than her stunning beauty.

 Never underestimate my daughter because she is a girl, she can accomplish anything she wishes.

-I know my daughter is beautiful and I want her to know that too, but don’t only remind her of her beauty.
+I know my daughter is beautiful, but don’t only remind her of her beauty.
 She must not think that how she looks defines her.

 I will encourage her to believe in herself.
 To keep going when she falls down because that is how she will learn.